roxanamoldovan10/movie-library/README.md

 - after opened click on mongod.exe
 TO create the DB:
 in the terminal you have opened (mongod.exe) run the commands:
-- use rollcall (this is the name of the db and it will create the db)
+- use movies (this is the name of the db and it will create the db)

 Open  http://localhost:4200/app-register
 - register